kevinpmcc/intro-game/README.md

 Nice to have
 ============
 ```
 As a player
+In order to show off
+I want a time interval in which to make my guess

+As a player
 In order to distract me from my commute
 I would like to be able to play the game on my portable device